AsyncNinja/article-moving-to-nice-asynchronous-swift-code/PRESENTATION.md

 ---

-I thank everyone who reached down here.
+I thank everyone who reached the end of this doc.
 You are awesome!

-I want to give a shout-out to [MacPaw](https://macpaw.com) for helping me with editing and implementing these ideas.
+Also, I want to give a shout-out to [MacPaw](https://macpaw.com) for helping me with editing and implementing these ideas.
-We will use these findings in next update of [Gemini](https://macpaw.com/gemini) so stay tuned.
+We will use these findings in the next update of [Gemini](https://macpaw.com/gemini), so stay tuned.